psaboia/aiblog/_posts/2024-04-03-jira-integration-mcp-cursor.md

 # Using MCP-Powered Cursor Agent to Automate Jira Workflow

 This use case demonstrates how the **MCP Server** integrated with the **Cursor Agent** can streamline Jira issue management and development workflows.
+The integration is powered by [mcp-atlassian](https://github.com/sooperset/mcp-atlassian), an open-source MCP server that provides seamless interaction with Atlassian products like Jira and Confluence.

-By combining conversational interface capabilities with automation tools, we were able to query Jira tasks, generate implementation code, push it to a repository, and update the task's status—all in a single, interactive session.
+By combining this MCP server's capabilities with Cursor's conversational interface, we were able to query Jira tasks, generate implementation code, push it to a repository, and update the task's status—all in a single, interactive session.

+## About MCP Atlassian Server

+The [mcp-atlassian](https://github.com/sooperset/mcp-atlassian) server provides a comprehensive set of tools for interacting with Atlassian products through MCP.
+Key features include:
+- Full Jira issue management (create, update, transition, comment)
+- Project and issue search capabilities
+- Worklog management
+- Epic linking and subtask handling
+- Confluence integration for documentation

+This integration enables developers to manage their entire workflow directly from Cursor, reducing context switching and improving productivity.

 ---

 ### 🛠️ Agent Capabilities Overview

-The agent lists all available Jira functionalities, including issue creation, updates, transitions, linking, and search.
+Using the mcp-atlassian server, the agent provides access to all Jira functionalities, including issue creation, updates, transitions, linking, and search:

 ![Cursor Agent Jira Capabilities]({{ site.baseurl }}/assets/images/1-jira-tools.png)